HumaAltaf5/merge-conflict-exercise/README.md

 Created Branch_0.1 for testing Branches and sending pull request.

-Changes made by Huma. again Saira changing
+Changes made by Huma.
+No one is changing